Jordan Eberle

 Personal Life

-Eberle has been in a relationship with Lauren Rodych since high school.
-They became engaged in the summer of 2016 and married on July 22, 2017, in Calgary, Alberta.
-Eberle and his wife founded the Sticks and Strings Foundation, a charitable organization supporting youth literacy, childhood sports, music, and nature.
+Jordan Leslie Christopher Eberle has been in a relationship with Lauren Rodych since high school, and the couple became engaged in the summer of 2016.
+They were married on July 22, 2017, in Calgary, Alberta, and as of 2024, they have three children together.
+In 2022, Eberle and his wife founded the Sticks and Strings Foundation, a charitable organization supporting youth literacy, childhood sports, music, and nature.